jeffreyjsung/jeffreyjsung.github.io/content/about/_index.md

 I'm still discovering new things within the field of technology and on a mission to learn it all, from computer architecture to machine learning.

-This will also serve as a sort of pseudo-blog, where I may note miscellaneous things about myself.
+You may also find random miscellaneous things about myself here.